great-expectations/great_expectations/docs/contributing/contributing_misc.md

 1. If this is a major release (incrementing either the first or second version number) the manual acceptance testing must be completed.

-* This [private google doc](https://docs.google.com/document/d/16QJPSCawEkwuEjShZeHa01TlQm9nbUwS6GwmFewJ3EY) outlines the procedure.
+* This [private Google Doc](https://docs.google.com/document/d/16QJPSCawEkwuEjShZeHa01TlQm9nbUwS6GwmFewJ3EY) outlines the procedure.
 (Note this will be made public eventually)

 2. Merge all approved PRs into `develop`.